 The following actions/behaviors shall constitute violations of the Code of Conduct.
-Any student found responsible for a violation of this Code will be subject to disciplinary sanctions, as described later in this document.
+Any student found responsible for a violation of this Code will be subject to disciplinary sanctions.

 4.01.
 Abuse of Student Conduct System

 4.11.
 Damage to Property

 4.12.
 Darts and Dartboards

 4.17.
 False Representation